Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

+From the above descriptions, we find that existing spiking neuron models have \textbf{explicit temporal recurrence} but do not possess \textbf{explicit spatial recurrence}, which, to some extent, limits their representative abilities.
 To enrich the representative abilities of existing spiking neuron models, we propose location spiking neurons, which adopt the spatial recurrent neuronal dynamics and update their membrane potentials based on locations\footnote{locations could refer to pixel or patch locations for images or taxel locations for tactile sensors.}.
-These neurons exploit \textbf{explicit spatial recurrence} and enable us to extract features of event-based data in a novel way.
-Specifically, we adopt the TSRM and transform it to the LSRM.
-In the LSRM, the spatial recurrent neuronal dynamics of neuron $i$ are described by its location membrane potential $u_i(l)$.
-When $u_i(l)$ exceeds a predefined threshold $\vartheta$ at the firing location $l_i^{(f)}$, the neuron $i$ will generate a spike.
+These neurons exploit \textbf{explicit spatial recurrence}.
+Specifically, the spatial recurrent neuronal dynamics of the LSRM neuron $i$ are described by its location membrane potential $u_i(l)$.
+When $u_i(l)$ exceeds a predefined threshold $u_{th}$ at the firing location $l_i^{(f)}$, the neuron $i$ will generate a spike.
 The set of all firing locations of neuron $i$ is denoted by

 where $l_i^{(n)}$ is the nearest firing location $l_i^{(f)} < l$. ``$<$'' indicates the location order, which is manually set and will be discussed in Section~\ref{alg}.
 The value of $u_i(l)$ is governed by two different spike response processes: